 Workshops and Presentations

 Due to the ongoing COVID-19 pandemic, the 2021 Fiddler's Convention is moving online.
 All events scheduled for February 12th and 13th will be replaced with online lecture-based experiences.
-Check the fiddle.appstate.edu home page for more information coming soon.
-See you in 2022!
+Check the fiddle.appstate.edu home page for more information.
+The 2022 Fiddler's Convention is tentatively scheduled for February 4th and 5th.
+We hope to see you then!

 Beginners Jam Session